 Antelope Canyon Facts

-- Since it also formed on what is now on native Navajo land, it remains accessible only by guided tours.
+- Since it also formed on what now represents native Navajo land, Antelope canyon is accessible only by guided tours.
 This fact, however, serves to provide the site with a certain measure of protection against the potential ravages of humans.

 Antelope Canyon Physical Description

-Flash floods also continue to pose a serious danger to the Antelope Canyon, even though safety measures exist.
-The United States National Weather Service has a warning siren in place at the point where tours enter the canyons.
+These continue to pose a danger in Antelope Canyon, even though safety measures exist.
+The U.S. Weather Service has a warning siren in place at the point where tours enter the canyons.
 But the flow rate of such floods through the two sections is unpredictable.

 On August 12, 1997, prior to the installation of the siren, 11 tourists lost their lives in a flash flood in the Lower Canyon.
 No rain was falling at the site, but a locally heavy thunderstorm upstream dumped enormous quantities of water into the canyon in a matter of minutes.